 Razer’s chairs often go on sale for as low as $250, which is where we’re going to start.
 Where opinion can be split with regards to their peripherals, the chairs they do are especially good.

 Boasting solid build quality and supremely comfortable to sink into, the Razer Iskur is one of the better gaming chairs on this list.
 It also has that distinct Razer look, without the overbearing RGB and blinking lights dotted all over it.
+With a unique design and ergonomic features throughout the body, this chair actually considers ergonomics as a factor, as well as its smart look.
+It’s famously being used by Asmongold on his streams right now, and we can attest to it being one of the comfiest chairs that you can buy right now.

 - High-quality frame